ketut-garjita/db-rag-assistant/README.md

 The system is designed as a **portfolio-grade LLM Engineering project**, with an emphasis on measurable retrieval quality, safety, observability, reproducibility, and operational considerations.

 ---
-## Key Capabilities

-### Knowledge Ingestion

-* Incremental ingestion rather than full index reconstruction.
-* Content-hash-based change detection.
-* Re-embedding only for new or modified chunks.
-* Upsert of changed content using PostgreSQL conflict handling.
-* Removal of stale chunks that no longer exist in the source.
-* Support for local text and Markdown-based documentation.
-* PostgreSQL database-catalog ingestion from live schema metadata.

-### Retrieval-Augmented Generation

-* Semantic retrieval using SentenceTransformers embeddings and pgvector.
-* Optional PostgreSQL full-text search.
-* Configurable hybrid retrieval using reciprocal rank fusion.
-* Optional cross-encoder reranking.
-* Exact table-name retrieval when a question explicitly identifies a table.
-* Source-aware context construction for schema and documentation questions.

-### Database Schema Assistant

-* Natural-language questions about tables, columns, data types, and relationships.
-* Retrieval over DDL, schema notes, comments, and database catalog metadata.
-* Answers grounded in indexed documentation.
-* Source context identifying the relevant table or document.

-### Natural Language → SQL

-* Natural-language questions converted into SQL.
-* Schema context retrieved from indexed `db_catalog` information.
-* Generation constrained to a single SQL statement.
-* Read-only SQL validation.
-* Automatic query limiting where applicable.
-* Execution through PostgreSQL.
-* Query results returned to the user.
-* Runtime query logging and feedback capture.

-### Evaluation

-* Retrieval evaluation using **Hit Rate** and **Mean Reciprocal Rank (MRR)**.
-* Comparison of semantic-only, keyword-only, hybrid, and hybrid-reranked retrieval.
-* Generation evaluation using an LLM-as-judge workflow.
-* Evaluation against project-specific questions rather than only synthetic examples.
-* Measurement-driven decisions about retrieval complexity and model configuration.

-### Monitoring and Observability

-* Query logging for both assistants.
-* Response-time tracking.
-* Retrieval and generation timing information.
-* Model and assistant identification.
-* User feedback through thumbs-up and thumbs-down controls.
-* Monitoring dashboard for usage, latency, and feedback trends.

-### Model Flexibility

-* Local model execution through Ollama.
-* Cloud model execution through the Groq OpenAI-compatible API.
-* Environment-based model switching.
-* Shared application logic across local and cloud execution modes.
-* Support for model experimentation using real project questions.

-### Orchestration and Deployment

-* Kestra workflows for local-file and database-catalog ingestion.
-* Manual, scheduled, and webhook-triggered ingestion workflows.
-* Docker Compose-based local development.
-* Terraform-based Google Cloud infrastructure.
-* Cloud Run services for the application and monitoring dashboard.
-* Cloud SQL PostgreSQL deployment.
-* Artifact Registry for container images.
-* Secret Manager and IAM integration for cloud configuration.

----
 ## Quick Start ⭐⭐⭐